ekilroy2028/local-music-app/README.md

 The following **optional** features are implemented:

 - [X] The user can search for items by a specific attribute
-  - Users can search venues in real time by name, genre, neighborhood, or vibe

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [X] The user can filter venues by date and time
+- [X] The user can view detailed information about each venue

 ## Video Walkthrough